prageek/material-showcase/README.md

 ## How to use the app

-This app supports two usage scenarios: Live Camera and Static Image.
+This app supports Live Camera based object detection.
+In this case cereal brands.

 ### Live Camera scenario

-It uses the camera preview as input and contains three workflow: object detection & visual search, object detection & custom classification, and barcode detection.
+It uses the camera preview as input and contains object detection & custom classification.
 There's also a Settings page to allow you to configure several options:
 - Camera
   - Preview Size - Specify the preview size of rear camera manually (Default size is chose appropriately based on screen size)
 - Object detection
     - Enable Multiple Objects -- Enable multiple objects to be detected at once.
     - Enable classification -- Enable coarse classification
-- Product search
-    - Enable auto search -- If enabled, search request will be fired automatically once object is detected and confirmed, otherwise a search button will appear to trigger search manually
-    - Confirmation time in manual search -- Required time that an manually-detected object needs to be in focus before it is confirmed.
-    - Confirmation time in auto search -- Required time that an auto-detected object needs to be in focus before it is confirmed.
-- Barcode detection
-    - Barcode reticle width -- Size of barcode reticle width relative to the camera preview width
-    - Barcode reticle height -- Size of the barcode reticle height relative to the camera preview height
-    - Enable Barcode size check -- Will prompt user to "move closer" if the detected barcode is too small
-    - Delay loading result -- Simulates a case where the detected barcode requires further processing before displaying the result.

 ### Static Image scenario